-Alternative 4: Geophysical Investigation and MEC Removal with Educational Awareness
+Alternative 4: Geophysical Investigation and MEC Removal with Educational Awareness and other nonhazardous metallic debris.

-This alternative uses a combination of activities to achieve a reduction in the MEC hazards and also minimizes the potential for people to encounter MEC in the subsurface.
-This alternative includes the use of advanced geophysical classification.
-Advanced geophysical sensors can differentiate between MEC and other nonhazardous metallic debris.
 Removal efforts would focus on items that are suspected to be an explosive hazard (other metallic debris is left in the ground).
 Understandably, larger munitions produce larger responses and can therefore be more easily detected at deeper depths.